craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 At third level, she has the following spells (4c 4s - 4, 2):
 Cantrips
 - Fire Bolt (this is her favorite spell)
 - Light
 - Mage Hand (she learned this from Doo'Ilp - "Any arcanist can do this Amelia; you must make this your effort.
 Think of your power.
 And again.")
 - Prestidigitation (this is the first spell she cast)

 1st Level
-- Burning Hands (massive fire! her (2nd) favorite!)
+- Burning Hands  - her fingertips alight in flame. she extends her fingers out from her firsts, and she blasts a wave of fire. (massive fire! her (2nd) favorite!)
-- Shield  - this manifests as an orange pentoganal (gotta not die)
+- Shield  - this manifests as an orange pentagonal shape that she places in between herself and the danger (gotta not die)

 2nd Level
 - Hold Person (she uses this in combination with her fire bolts to just fuck a single target for multiple rounds)
-- Alter Form (this is sorta her "hulk out fuck off" or "sneaky time trick")
+- Alter Self - her scales shift and meld her into a new person; they always keep her scales and eye however. she has no power over this. (this is sorta her "hulk out fuck off" or "sneaky time trick")